 Find the git url you care about.
 You can get it by going into your repo checkout and look at .git/config (the url field).
 You'll need to use the -review variant of the URL to push to the special refs/for/* refs.
 Let's demonstrate with the chromite git tree.

 If you want to speed things up, you can use the --reference option to re-use a local tree.

 If your normal user information is not your chromium.org e-mail, you'll need to set it in the new repo.

 Let's assume you want to work on the R23 branch.
 You need the full name of the branch, and then create a new local branch to work on with that info.

 That shows us the full branch name is "remotes/cros/release-R23-2913.B", so we can do:

 This part is where the real work happens :).
-Use git's cherry-pick feature, or make the changes by hand, or apply patches, or whatever you want.
+Use git's or repo's cherry-pick feature, or make the changes by hand, or apply patches, or whatever you want.